swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 brew install valgrind
 ```

 4. Enter your password if prompted to authorize the software installation and allow Homebrew to complete the installation process.
-Confirm the installation when asked.
+Confirm the installation when requested.

 Valgrind should be successfully installed on your system using the system package manager.

-5. Run this `valgrind` command to enable full leak checking:
+5. Once you've compiled your program (in this case, a binary named `test`), run the following `valgrind` command to enable full leak checking:
 ```
 valgrind --leak-check=full ./test
 ```

-For Swift on Linux:
+**For Swift on Linux**:

 1. Install Swift on your Linux system.
 You can download and install Swift from the [official website](https://swift.org/download/).

 2. Install Valgrind on your Linux system by using your package manager.
 For example, if you are using Ubuntu, you can run the following command:
 ```
 sudo apt-get install valgrind
 ```

 3. Once Valgrind is installed, run the following command:
 ```
 valgrind --leak-check=full swift run
 ```